JellyRollJunior/leet-code-journal/README.md

     * DP -> EXPONENTIAL
     * USE BACK TRACKING!
 Study this question.
 I can figure out the algorithm to solve it but I can't code it out.
 Need to study this one indepth
     * REDO REDO REDO
+* Permutations
+    * You will need to practice backtracking a LOT!
+I can code the answer but I feel like I still don't fully understand the process

 Misc.
 * Implement Queue using Stack